avapolzin/spike/docs/_build/html/_sources/citation.rst.txt

 Citation
 ========

 If you use this package or the scripts in this repository in a publication, please add a footnote linking to `https://github.com/avapolzin/spike <https://github.com/avapolzin/spike>`_ and/or consider adding this software to your acknowledgments.
-To cite ``spike``, please reference `Polzin (in prep) <https://github.com/avapolzin/spike/blob/master/paper/paper.md>`_.
+To cite ``spike``, please reference `Polzin (2025) <https://arxiv.org/abs/2503.02288>`_.

 ``spike`` relies on many other pieces of software.
-Please also credit the following codes/papers (if stated the condition is met):
+Please also credit the following codes/papers (if the stated condition is met):

 * if you use ``spike`` with HST data: ``drizzlepac`` (`Hoffmann et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021AAS...23821602H/abstract>`_)
 * if you use ``spike`` with JWST data: ``jwst`` (`Bushouse et al. 2024 <https://zenodo.org/records/7038885>`_)